Compare

 I want to be honest about this, because Front genuinely does some things well and the team that built it cares about the product.

-The collaborative inbox UX is best-in-class.
-Internal comments, shared drafts, assignments, the way threads get worked by multiple people without colliding — Front nailed this.
-If your team's primary daily workflow is "five people working customer threads together in real-time," Front is the right shape. source G2 reviewers consistently surface this as the standout strength.
-Hydra has a perfectly capable shared inbox, but Front spent a decade making this their core product, and it shows in the polish.
+The collaborative inbox UX is a category leader.
+Internal comments, shared drafts, assignments, the way threads get worked by multiple people without colliding: Front nailed this, and across more channels than Hydra covers today.
+If your team's primary daily workflow is "five people working customer threads together in real-time across email, social, and SMS," Front is the right shape. source G2 reviewers consistently surface this as the standout strength.
+Hydra has a capable inbox (an embeddable widget plus email), but Front spent a decade making the multi-channel shared inbox their core product, and it shows in the polish and the channel breadth.

 Mature integration ecosystem.
-Front's App Store, Salesforce/HubSpot integration redesign, and broader marketplace cover most of the tools a B2B SaaS team already runs alongside support. source If your stack depends on a specific tool that already has a Front app, that's real value Hydra won't match on day one.
+Front's App Store, Salesforce and HubSpot integration redesign, and broader marketplace cover most of the tools a B2B SaaS team already runs alongside support. source If your stack depends on a specific tool that already has a Front app, that's real value Hydra won't match on day one.

-Customer base and scale credibility.
-9,000+ customers including Uber Freight, Navan, Stripe. source If your buyer is filling out a procurement form that asks for named-customer reference logos at scale, Front has them.
-Hydra is solo-founder pre-launch with design partners onboarding — different stage, different risk profile.
+Customer base, scale credibility, and compliance maturity.
+9,000+ customers including Uber Freight, Navan, Stripe. source If your buyer is filling out a procurement form that asks for named-customer reference logos and established compliance certifications, Front clears that bar.
+Hydra is solo-founder pre-launch with design partners onboarding, and pre-SOC-2.
+Different stage, different risk profile, and I'm not going to pretend otherwise.

 Where Hydra wins

 One universal object model.
-On Hydra, the conversation row that holds your support thread is linked to the contact, the account, the opportunity, and the lifecycle event — all on the same schema.
+On Hydra, the conversation row that holds your support thread is linked to the contact, the account, the opportunity, and the lifecycle event, all on the same schema.
 When a bot flow captures a lead, the lead lives in the same graph as the conversation that created it, with originating-conversation link-back built in.
 There's no Salesforce-Front sync to maintain, no HubSpot-Front data drift, no "is the account record fresh in Front yet" anxiety.
-On Front, the support thread is in Front, the account and opportunity are in HubSpot/Salesforce/Pipedrive, and a sync product (Stacksync, Salesforce-Front native integration, or your own glue) keeps them in approximate agreement.
+On Front, the support thread is in Front, the account and opportunity are in HubSpot, Salesforce, or Pipedrive, and a sync product or your own glue keeps them in approximate agreement.
 Each seam is a place data rots.

 AI-native configuration, not AI-as-add-on.

 Does Hydra's AI just answer tickets, or does it actually build the workspace?
 It builds the workspace.
-An onboarding interview synthesizes a context brief that's injected into every Claude call in-product — seeding the bot's persona, flow suggestions, mini-apps, and analytics views from day one.
+An onboarding interview synthesizes a context brief that's injected into every Claude call in-product, seeding the bot's persona, flow suggestions, mini-apps, and analytics views from day one.
 Fix-and-Re-test lets you edit a flow by describing what you want in chat.
-Front's approach is different: Autopilot is an AI agent add-on priced per resolution that you bolt onto an existing Front setup, Smart QA is a separate add-on for quality coaching, AI Copilot is a third add-on. source You configure Front the traditional way first, then layer AI on top, then pay per add-on per seat per resolution.
+Front's approach is different: Autopilot is a usage-priced AI agent add-on you bolt onto an existing Front setup, Smart QA is a separate per-seat add-on for quality coaching, Copilot is a third per-seat add-on. source You configure Front the traditional way first, then layer AI on top, then pay per add-on per seat per resolution.

 The difference isn't "Hydra has AI and Front has AI."
-The difference is what AI does — for Front it's a stack of paid add-ons that resolve, coach, and assist on top of your existing setup.
-For Hydra it's the configuration layer that built the setup in the first place.
+The difference is what AI does.
+For Front it's a stack of paid add-ons that resolve, coach, and assist on top of your existing setup.
+For Hydra it's the configuration layer that built the setup in the first place, plus the SDR that qualifies your pipeline.

 Bundled capability as a buying decision.
-Front Growth + Autopilot + Smart QA + Copilot + a separate CRM is five line items, five contracts, five setup flows, and five different rate-limit pages.
+Front Professional + Autopilot + Smart QA + Copilot + a separate CRM is five line items, five things to configure, and several different rate-limit and add-on pages.
 Hydra is one.
 If your team is 5-20 people and one of them is a founder whose job is shipping product, the cost of keeping all those systems synced and configured usually exceeds the individual subscription costs.

 Honest about the edges.
 Hydra is newer.
 It doesn't have 9,000 customer logos.
-It doesn't have a decade-plus track record on collaborative-inbox UX.
+It's pre-SOC-2.
+It doesn't have a decade-plus track record on multi-channel collaborative-inbox UX, and its inbox is an embeddable widget plus email, not Front's full channel breadth.
 If those things matter more than consolidation, Front is the better buy.
 I'd rather say that up front than let you find out after you've migrated.

 Migration notes

 Migrating from Front to Hydra is honest work, not a one-click button.
-What ports cleanly: contacts, conversation history, basic custom fields, and Front rules that map to "if-this-then-that" — these translate to Hydra's object model and flow model directly.
-Help-desk-migration.com offers tooling for the data side. source What ports with effort: Front's collaborative-inbox patterns (internal comments, shared drafts) translate to Hydra's inbox concepts but the UX is different enough that your team will need a week of acclimation.
-Autopilot tuning, Smart QA scoring rules, and Copilot configurations don't port — you re-run Hydra's onboarding interview and let the context brief do the equivalent work in a different shape.
+What ports cleanly: contacts, conversation history, basic custom fields, and Front rules that map to "if-this-then-that."
+These translate to Hydra's object model and flow model directly.
+Help-desk-migration.com offers tooling for the data side. source What ports with effort: Front's collaborative-inbox patterns (internal comments, shared drafts) translate to Hydra's inbox concepts, but the UX is different enough that your team will need a week of acclimation, and Front's multi-channel breadth (social, SMS) isn't a 1:1 match.
+Autopilot tuning, Smart QA scoring rules, and Copilot configurations don't port.
+You re-run Hydra's onboarding interview and let the context brief do the equivalent work in a different shape.

-If you're running Front + a separate CRM today, the migration story is actually cleaner than it looks: you collapse the CRM contract entirely once Hydra's account/opportunity/lifecycle objects are populated, which usually pays for the migration effort within the first quarter.
+If you're running Front + a separate CRM today, the migration story is actually cleaner than it looks: you collapse the CRM contract entirely once Hydra's account, opportunity, and lifecycle objects are populated, which usually pays for the migration effort within the first quarter.

 A few items in active development worth flagging if you're evaluating Hydra for the next 6-12 months.
-The MCP server already shipped — that's the headline.
+The MCP server already shipped, so it's not on this list; it's a live capability today.

-Broadcasts.
-Filtered list email with merge tags, open/click tracking, auto-suppression, CAN-SPAM compliance.
+- Broadcasts.
+Filtered list email with merge tags, open/click tracking, auto-suppression, and CAN-SPAM compliance.
 In active development.

 Frequently asked questions